DataScientX/PROSTATEx_Lesions_Annotations/README.md

 - The directory 'labels_PX_PIRADS_P345' contains binary masks representing lesions identified with PI-RADS scores 3, 4, and 5.

 - In the directory 'labels_PX_PIRADS_P45', only PI-RADS 4 and 5 lesions are included in the binary masks, excluding those with a PI-RADS score of 3.

+Some T2-w sequences from the PI-CAI challenge underwent slight affine transformations compared to the original T2-w sequences from PROSTATEx-2.
+To ensure compatibility between T2-w PI-CAI lesion masks and T2-w PROSTATEx-2 sequence space, we identified 65 cases where the normalized mutual information between T2-w images from PROSTATEx-2 and PI-CAI was not 1.
+Subsequently, an affine registration was performed from the PI-CAI T2-w sequence space to PROSTATEx-2 T2-w sequence space for these cases.
+The resulting transformation was then applied to the PI-CAI lesion annotation masks, ensuring a robust alignment between sequences from the PROSTATEx-2 challenge and PI-CAI lesion masks.